 Ingredients for Apple and Plum Crumble Bars

-- All-Purpose Flour: This recipe works great with 1:1 gluten free flour too (I make these that way quite often).
+- All-Purpose Flour: Feel free to use 1:1 gluten free flour in its place (I make these that way quite often).

-- Almond flour: A little bit of almond flour adds moisture and texture.
+- Almond Flour: A little bit of almond flour adds so much moisture and texture to these bars.
+It can be substituted for all-purpose flour if you do not have any.

-- Cinnamon: Because every crumble deserves some spice.
+- Ground Cinnamon: Because every crumble deserves some yummy cinnamon spice.

-- Unsalted Butter- Any variety works, including plant butter.
+- Unsalted Butter: Any variety works, including dairy free and plant butter.
+You can use salted butter as well.

-- Apples: Wash them thoroughly, peel, and dice them into bite sized pieces.
+- Apples: Wash them thoroughly, peel, and dice them into small, bite sized pieces.

-- Cornstarch: This will thicken the fruity mixture as it bakes.
+- Cornstarch: This will help to thicken the fruity mixture as it bakes.
+Arrowroot powder or a little all-purpose flour works as well.

-- Fresh lemon juice: Bottled just does not cut it, but if you do not have lemon juice, apple cider vinegar in it’s place is a great substitute.
+- Fresh Lemon Juice: Bottled just doesn’t cut it, but if you do not have lemon juice, apple cider vinegar in its place is a great substitute.

-- Press 2/3 of the oat crumble mixture in the bottom of your baking dish
+2. Toss together the oat crumble- old fashioned oats, all-purpose flour, almond flour, brown sugar, ground cinnamon, melted unsalted butter.
+Press 2/3 of the oat crumble mixture in the bottom of your prepared baking dish.

 PRO TIP: Double the recipe to make a 9×13 pan of these!

-Vegan Version- To make this dish vegan you can sub out the brown sugar for cane sugar, coconut sugar, or the sweetener of your choice and have no issues.
+- Make them vegan- To make this dish vegan by subbing out the brown sugar for cane sugar, coconut sugar, or the sweetener of your choice and have no issues.

 Frequently Asked Questions